Rainforest Green & Brown Marble: The Jolie Laide Duo for Interiors with a Twist

 Rainforest Brown Marble

 Rainforest Brown is another variety of marble quarried in India.
 Known for its monochromatic appearance, this natural stone is perfect for accent walls, countertops, fireplaces, and more.
 It features a warm-tone brown surface highlighted by darker coffee-brown veins.
 Even though these two rocks are categorized as marble, they are originally a rare type of serpentine that is stronger and more durable than marble.
+It is composed of a serpentine group of minerals.
+It is formed at the bottom of an ocean through chemical and mechanical reactions under intense pressure and low temperature – this process is called serpentinization.
+Serpentine rocks have earned the name because of their distinctive lattice shape patterns and colors resembling a snake’s skin.
+Quirky, right?

 Ideas to Spruce Up Your Interiors with Rainforest Marble Surfaces: